Juan-Jones/earnonlinemoney/content/blog/how-to-start-an-online-business.md

 ### 8. Analyze and Improve

 Regularly track key performance metrics to measure the success of your online business.
 Important metrics include website traffic, conversion rate, average order value, and customer lifetime value.
-Use tools like Google Analytics to gather data and gain insights into your business performance.
+These days you can find many [online services for entrepreneurs]({{< relref "top-online-services-for-entrepreneurs" >}}), tools like Google Analytics, Canva, Squoosh and so on.

 Always look for ways to improve your business operations, marketing strategies, and customer service.
 Stay updated on industry trends and new technologies to stay competitive.
 Gather feedback from customers and use it to make informed decisions and enhancements.